Phenomenological analysis of charmless $B\to PV$ decays in the modified perturbative QCD approach: The Theoretical Framework for PQCD Calculations

 \subsection{The effective Hamiltonian}

-The nonleptonic decay of the $B$ meson primarily occurs through the weak interaction described by exchanging $W$ boson.
+The nonleptonic decay of the $B$ meson primarily occurs through the weak interaction described by exchanging the $W$ boson.
 For the case of $B$ meson decays, effective field theory proves to be especially useful.
 By integrating out the $W$ boson field in the generating functional of the Green functions, the heavy degrees of freedom are removed, transforming the full theory into an effective theory with only $b$ and lighter quark fields.
 Through the operator product expansion, the nonlocal action is represented by a series of local terms, with $1/m_W$ (where $m_W$ denotes the mass of the $W$ boson) serving as the expansion parameter \cite{Wilson:1969zs, Wilson:1970ag}.
-At this stage, the short-distance and long-distance physics are disentangled.
-Finally, to account for the short-distance effects arising from quantum corrections, which are absent in the effective theory, the matching process is necessary.
-It results in the renormalization of the coefficients of the local operators within the effective theory.

 The effective Hamiltonian for the nonleptonic $B$ meson weak decays has been derived and given by \cite{Buchalla:1995vs}